 Planting & Care

-Planting directions: Hollies are broad leaf evergreens, and can dry out in the winter, the best time to plant these trees is in the spring to early fall.
-This gives them time to establish a good root system before winter sets in.
-Choose a planting area with full sun to partial shade.
-They need the sun to develop the pretty red fruits, and while hollies have both “male” and “female” plants, Nellie Stevens is a variety that produces berries reliably without a “male” around for pollination.
+1. Planting: Choose a planting area with full sun to partial shade (4 to 8 hours of sunlight per day).
+They need the sun to develop the pretty red fruits, and while Hollies have both “male” and “female” plants, Nellie Stevens is a variety that produces berries reliably without a “male” around for pollination.

-A good rule of thumb for watering broad leaf evergreens (trees with wide evergreen leaves) is to water deeply (count to forty on each plant) once a week for the month before the ground typically freezes.
-If you have several days above 50-60 degrees in the winter, it doesn’t hurt to give your Nellie Stevens Holly trees a drink.
+A good rule of thumb for watering broad-leaf evergreens (trees with wide evergreen leaves) is to water deeply (count to forty on each plant) once a week for the month before the ground typically freezes.
+If you have several days above 50 to 60 degrees in the winter, it doesn’t hurt to give your Nellie Stevens Holly trees a drink.

-Fertilizing: Fertilize holly trees in the spring and fall with special fertilizer made for acid-loving plants.
-Holly Tone is widely used for fertilizing.
+4. Fertilizing: Fertilize Hollies in the spring and fall with special fertilizer made for acid-loving plants.
+Holly-Tone is widely used for fertilizing.

 Most items ship the next business day unless otherwise noted